kb-dk/solr-and-snippets/corpus_analysis/README.md

 You can write a lot of nice poetry with 14 lines.
-Like Gustaf Munch-Petersen's [en borgers livshymne](https://tekster.kb.dk/text/adl-texts-munp1-shoot-workid62017) with five strophes with one line, then three strophes with four lines and finally a single line.
+Like Gustaf Munch-Petersen's [en borgers livshymne](https://tekster.kb.dk/text/adl-texts-munp1-shoot-workid62017) with one strophe with one line, then three strophes with four lines and finally a single line.
 The number of syllables per line seem to decrease towards the end.
 Gustaf was a modernist.
 There are no fixed structures and very few rhymes i his poetry.